 Steele, who has been a frequent guest on MSNBC, will now regularly appear on the full lineup of MSNBC programming as part of the network’s diverse group of analysts and contributors.

 “I’m thrilled to have Michael join MSNBC,” said Phil Griffin, President of MSNBC.
 “His strong voice and opinions will be a great addition to all of our programs.”

 “It’s an honor to contribute and engage in the dialogue on MSNBC,” said Steele.
 “I look forward to engaging a diverse audience to share insights and analysis about the people, issues, and events shaping America’s future.
-I’m sure our discussions will be both informative and a bit spirited!”Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+I’m sure our discussions will be both informative and a bit spirited!”Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 Michael Steele is President and CEO of The Steele Group, a company he started in 1999.
 The Steele Group works with institutional and individual clients to design overall business development, investor, networking, and communications strategies.
 He was the first African-American chairman of the Republican National Committee.
 Steele left the RNC post earlier this year after setting a new direction for the Republican Party that led to record-setting fundraising totals and winning more seats at the federal, state, and local level since 1928.
 Prior to that, Steele was elected Lieutenant Governor of Maryland, becoming the first African American elected in that state.

 Dreamy.
 Do I link a news story even if it’s just from a press release you forwarded me?
 I will link this story in the Baltimore paper because “The Wire” had a lot of black people in it and Michael Steele is probably just like in that show, because he lives in Maryland.
 Not really, he so lives in Chevy Chase!
 [Baltimore Sun]